vksvicky/priceComparison_server/README.rst

 [ ] Move excel data to a DB

 [ ] Update code to update and read from DB

+[ ] Add historic data for each product in a Supermarkets

 [ ] Create a ReactJS/NextJS/Flutter Web App, where a user could select their product(s) of choice and generate a shopping list